30 Eco Friendly Methods to Clean Your Home

 1. The Microwave Lemon Trick

+Cleaning your microwave is an essential aspect to protect your device for the long run.
 You can use lemons to naturally clean surfaces.
 All you have to do is squeeze the juice into a microwavable bowl and cook for three minutes.
 Then you should leave it to stand for another five minutes without opening the door.
 Then you should wipe the ceiling, floor and walls with a clean dry cloth.

 2. Buy Sodium Bicarbonate